 your business owns an older legacy system like Nortel or Comdial, we can conduct a cost analysis to determine if it would be more cost effective for your business to replace a crashed system with a new phone system.
 After all, both Nortel and Comdial products are no longer made, so replacement parts are getting harder to find; scarcity is causing the price on refurbished equipment to rise.
 Whether your phone system can be maintained with replacement parts or needs to be updated with a new system, you can rest assured that TelWare will find the most practical and cost-effective solution based on your business's goals.

 Here are a few questions to consider to help you decide:

 If you answered “yes” to six or more of these questions, it is definitely time for you to consider replacing your current phone system.
 You are missing out on many useful features, expansion opportunities and savings on service-provider expenses, replacement parts and service visits.

 If you answered “yes” to four or five of these questions, you could still benefit from a new system, but could probably manage for a couple more years before upgrading.

 If you answered “yes” to three or fewer of these questions, then your phone system is still fulfilling most of your needs and probably has many years ahead of it.

 “Brian Andrews was very professional and very helpful.
 He was patient and took extra time to provide some training and highlight features of our phone system that are currently not being utilized.
 I look forward to our newly established relationship!
 Thank you for the support!"

 Problem: Customer said that they were doing their own programming and disabled/deleted the CCR tree.

-When someone calls in and dials an extension it says "Extension not working" and after it cycles through that the caller is able to dial the extension.
+When someone calls in and dials an extension, it says, "Extension not working," and after it cycles through, the caller is able to dial the extension.
 Customer is also going to send over a script of how the AA should route calls.
-Train customer on misc changes in voicemail/phone system.
+Train customer on miscellaneous changes in voicemail/phone system.